emmasuarezz/tenzo.ID/README.md

 Created to help you find the perfect music for your mood, tenzo.ID is a web app that uses the Spotify API to provide you with detailed information about your favorite tracks and albums.

-Thanks to me and the Spotify API, you can access metadata about:
+Thanks to the Spotify API, and me, you can access metadata about:

 / **tracks**